touhouworldcup/thprac/README.md

 ## Backspace menu
 In any supported game (except for TH09) you can press BACKSPACE to access the Backspace menu.
 It will show you options that can be activated with the F keys.

+NOTE for Steam Deck users: these options are also **clickable**.
+This means that you can use your left thumb to tap the options to toggle them.
+Therefore, you only need to map backspace in Steam Input.

 ![TH18](https://user-images.githubusercontent.com/23106652/174434813-73748a66-0f6d-4c6e-9f3a-895a49b93434.png)
 ![TH17](https://user-images.githubusercontent.com/23106652/174434834-6bd93104-1ed2-48ae-a440-9d9cb871ea03.png)